Nonlinear unitary quantum collapse model with self-generated noise: Introduction

 To derive Born's rule is a nontrivial part of the task.
-Within the framework of noise-based collapse models \cite{csl}, random selection is a dynamical process, efficiently modeled by a zero-sum, fair game of the "gambler's ruin" type \cite{Pearle}, in which the gamblers are measurement-defined basis states, entering with their statistical weights as stakes, the sum of which is kept constant ("zero-sum game").
+Within the framework of noise-based, CSL-type collapse models, random selection is a dynamical process, efficiently modeled by a zero-sum, fair game of the "gambler's ruin" type \cite{gambler}, in which the gamblers are measurement-defined basis states, entering with their statistical weights as stakes, the sum of which is kept constant ("zero-sum game").
 If a gambler looses its stake, it drops out of the game.
-Collapse - one gambler winning all, the rest loosing all - results from a sequence of unbiased small steps of coin tossing - 1/2, 1/2 coins to make it a "fair game" - each time for a randomly chosen couple of gamblers.
-Born's rule statistics of the final outcomes is traced back to incoming amplitudes controlling the {\sl initial} state of the otherwise neutral selection process.
+Collapse - one gambler winning all, the rest loosing all - results from a sequence of small steps of unbiased coin tossing - probabilities 1/2, 1/2 each time for a randomly chosen couple of gamblers - to make it a "fair game".
+With that property granted, Born's rule statistics of the final outcomes is traced back to incoming amplitudes controlling the {\sl initial} state of the otherwise neutral selection process.
 Below we use the same approach, starting from a deterministic model.
+Stochastic modelling on a later stage of the analysis helps getting some more insight to the dynamics of the collapse process \cite{Pearle}.

+Our treatment is focused on typical measurement situations; analysing non-measurement scenarios on the quantum-classical border, amply discussed in terms of collapse models, may require a different approach.